Yesterday (I stayed up past midnight) – I attended two very interesting sessions.

 - Socialize not Evangelize – too often we become Agile Zealots wanting too push our ideas.
 This turns people off – better to use the water cooler approach and talk about successes.

 - Language – use the language of your audience.
 Management doesn’t care about sprints and retrospectives.
 They care about deliverables, risk, effectiveness and productivity.
 In addition consider the language of Lean.
 Everyone knows about the success of Toyota.

 - Know which fires to fight.
 Sometimes you can’t solve all problems at once.
 You need to know which fires will sort themselves out eventually (in this case a team that was struggling to transition) and which need your attention right now.

-- Corporate Heartbeat – if your doing a large transition its important to have the same heartbeat.
+- Corporate Heartbeat – if you’re doing a large transition it’s important to have the same heartbeat.
 Teams stay aware of what other teams are doing – it becomes a form of social pressure forcing them to keep up.

 I also attended Hubert Smits excellent presentation on Value Stream Mapping – however I’m not sure how to blog about it except to say you should’ve been there.